Identifying Causal Effects in Information Provision Experiments: Empirical Applications

 \subsection{Discussion}

-The CAPE curves in Figure \ref{fig:cape} reveal a consistent pattern across several experimental designs: in five of six applications, individuals who update their beliefs least have the strongest causal effects.
+The conditional effects in Figure \ref{fig:cape} reveal that individuals who update their beliefs the least have the strongest causal effects across many applications.
 This provides direct empirical support for models of endogenous information acquisition where people with decision-relevant beliefs invest in forming precise priors.

-The difference between LLS and standard estimates is often substantial: 170\% larger for \citet{wiswallDeterminantsCollege15}, 66\% larger for \citet{setteleHowBeliefs22}, and 284\% larger for \citet{kumarEffectMacroeconomic23}.
-The magnitude of attenuation across a wide range of contexts--from educational choices to macroeconomic expectations--suggests this may be a pervasive feature of information provision experiments.
+Indeed, the mechanism where people are well informed about things that matter for their decisions and so respond less to new information is quite general and reflects basic features of rational inattention (Appendix \ref{sec:endog_info_model}, see also \citet{mackowiakRationalInattentionForthcoming, fusterExpectationsEndogenous22, cavalloInflationExpectations17}).